PenguineDavid/CrossBash/DOCUMENTATION.md

-# Lindows v2.0
+# winux v2.0
 *A Linux-style command shell for Windows*

-Lindows is a Windows-native command shell written in C++ that provides a Linux-like command syntax, job control, pipes, redirection, and built-in commands, while still executing commands through the Windows command processor.
+winux is a Windows-native command shell written in C++ that provides a Linux-like command syntax, job control, pipes, redirection, and built-in commands, while still executing commands through the Windows command processor.

 This project is designed as a learning-friendly but powerful shell environment, with explicit handling of Windows process management and console behavior.